cleanlab/cleanlab/docs/source/cleanlab/datalab/guide/issue_type_description.rst

     underperforming_group_kwargs = {
         # Constructor arguments for `UnderperformingGroupIssueManager`
         "threshold": # Non-negative floating value between 0 and 1 used for determinining group of points with low confidence.
-        "metric": # String for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
+        "metric": # String or callable for the distance metric used for nearest neighbors search if necessary. `metric` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
         "k": # Integer representing the number of nearest neighbors for constructing the nearest neighbour graph. `n_neighbors` argument to constructor of `sklearn.neighbors.NearestNeighbors`.
         "min_cluster_samples": # Non-negative integer value specifying the minimum number of examples required for a cluster to be considered as the underperforming group.
 Used in `UnderperformingGroupIssueManager.filter_cluster_ids`.
         "clustering_kwargs": # Key-value pairs representing arguments for the constructor of the clustering algorithm class (e.g. `sklearn.cluster.DBSCAN`).